Naga Peace Accord: Deadlines

 The Centre's interlocutor and Nagaland Governor RN Ravi had stated that the NSCN (I-M)'s demand for a separate flag and constitution would not be fulfilled, and had accused the organisation of delaying talks.
 Ravi had said the NSCN(I-M) had taken a "procrastinating attitude" to delay the settlement.

 On October 28, a team of the NSCN (I-M), led by its general secretary Thuingaleng Muivah and Ravi met again to discuss the possible ways of finding an "honourable" solution by resolving the sticky issue of a separate flag and Constitution for the Nagas.
 "The dialogue, which lasted for more than four hours, remained inconclusive and both sides agreed to meet again soon.
 However, a final agreement between the NSCN (I-M) and the government is unlikely to take place by October 31, 2019" an official privy to the development.

 As of October 2020, the final agreement hasn't taken place and differences emerged out of demand for special flag, constitution, and greater Nagalim by NSCN (IM) is delaying and fatiguing the talk process.

 Impact

-For one thing, the fact that the NSCN (I-M)'s idea of a Nagalim includes parts of Arunachal Pradesh, Assam and Manipur has alarmed the states.
+NSCN (I-M)'s idea of a Nagalim, which includes parts of Arunachal Pradesh, Assam and Manipur, has alarmed these states.
 Civil society organisations in the three states have stated that no compromise on their territorial integrity would be accepted.
 But they have reasons to be wary, since NSCN (I-M) is considered to be one of the largest rebel groups in the sub-continent with access to sophisticated weaponry, its actions are bound to affect the states in a negative manner.
 However, the respective state governments have decided to adopt a "wait and watch" attitude until the final peace deal is announced.